Conformal welding of quantum disks and multiple SLE: the non-simple case: Conformal welding of forested quantum disks for

 As discussed in~\cite{DMS14}, forested lines are beaded quantum surfaces.
 Since the sum of the jumps which occur in any non-empty open interval of time of an $\alpha$-stable L\'{e}vy process is infinite, the sum of the lengths of the loops in a looptree is infinite.
-As such, any path connecting two points on the boundary of different quantum disks has infinite quantum length, and the forested boundary arc shall {instead} be parametrized by \emph{generalized quantum length}. \begin{definition}[Forested line] For $\gamma \in (\sqrt2,2)$, let $(X_t)_{t\geq 0}$ be a stable L\'evy process of index $\frac{4}{\gamma^2}>1$ with only positive jumps {satisfying $X_0=0$ a.s.}.
+As such, any path connecting two points on the boundary of different quantum disks has infinite quantum length, and the forested boundary arc shall {instead} be parametrized by \emph{generalized quantum length}. \begin{definition}[Forested line] For $\gamma \in (\sqrt2,2)$, let {$(X_s)_{s\geq 0}$} be a stable L\'evy process of index $\frac{4}{\gamma^2}>1$ with only positive jumps {satisfying $X_0=0$ a.s.}.
 For $t>0$, let $Y_t=\inf\{s>0:X_s\le -t\}$, and {fix the multiplicative constant of $X$ such that} $\bbE[e^{-Y_1}] = e^{-1}$.
 Define the forested line as {described above}.

-The line boundary arc is parametrized by quantum length.
-The forested boundary arc is parametrized by generalized quantum length; that is, the length of the corresponding interval of $(X_t)$. {Equivalently}, for a point $p_t$ on the line boundary arc with LQG distance $t$ to the root, the segment of the forested boundary arc between $p_t$ and the root has generalized quantum length $Y_t$. \end{definition}
+The line boundary arc is parametrized by quantum length. {That is, for the point $p_t$ on the line boundary arc corresponding to the time $Y_t$, we assign $t$ units of quantum length for the line segment from the root to $p_t$.} The forested boundary arc is parametrized by generalized quantum length; that is, the length of the corresponding interval of $(X_t)_{t\geq 0}$.
+For a point $p_t$ on the line boundary arc with LQG distance $t$ to the root, the segment of the forested boundary arc between $p_t$ and the root has generalized quantum length $Y_t$. \end{definition}

 Next we gather some lemmas {about} the law of the generalized quantum length of forested lines.

 \begin{lemma} For $\gamma \in (\sqrt2, 2)$, sample a forested line and for $t > 0$, let $p_t$ be the point on the line boundary arc at quantum length $t$ from the root, and let $Y_t$ be the generalized quantum length of the forested arc from $p_t$ to the root.
 Then $(Y_t)_{t\geq 0}$ is a stable subordinator of index $\frac{\gamma^2}4 \in (0,1)$. \end{lemma} \begin{proof} Recall the definition of a forested line in terms of a L\'evy process $(X_s)_{s \geq 0}$ with index $\frac4{\gamma^2}>1$.
 Since record minima of $(X_s)$ correspond to points on the line, we have